-The monument has been removed and is being prepared for relocation.
-For additional information about future plans, please contact Stockton Fire Administration or go to www.StocktonFirefighterMemorial.com.
+The monument is displayed at Victory Park in front of Station 6/ For additional information about future plans, please contact Stockton Fire Administration or go to www.StocktonFirefighterMemorial.com.

 Augustus Miller...On November 23, 1870, Firefighter Miller was run over by a team of horses from the Weber Engine Company while responding to a fire.

 Frank “Pope” Kingsley...
 On September 10, 1877, as a member of the Weber Engine Company, he was thrown from the hose cart while responding to a fire.

 Johnnie Williams...
 On July 22, 1886, as a member of the Weber Engine Company, he was thrown from the hose cart while responding to a fire.

 David Farrell...
 On September 2, 1890, while attempting to jump onto the moving hook and ladder truck en-route to a fire, Firefighter Farrell lost his grip and was run over by the rear wheels.

 Christopher J. Wolf...
 On February 13, 1900, Firefighter Wolf fell through the trap door where the sliding pole was located.